Home Manager vs Property Manager vs Concierge: Which Do You Actually Need?

 • Errands and personal tasks

-Cost: $50,000 to $150,000+ annually in base salary, plus employment taxes and benefits.
+Cost: base salary plus employment taxes and benefits.
 According to the Bureau of Labor Statistics, total employment costs typically add 25% to 40% to base salary when you factor in payroll taxes, workers' compensation, and benefits.
+U.S. Bureau of Labor Statistics data shows full-time house managers earn $65,000-$120,000+ annually plus benefits, making the total cost of a household-employed manager $85,000-$160,000/year.
+(Source: BLS Occupational Outlook 2025)

 Property Manager